Search

 This programme aims to:

-• Develop the skills and knowledge you need to face the demands of this rewarding industry.
+• Develop the skills and knowledge needed to face the demands of this rewarding industry.

-• Opportunity to complete a range of social work placements to demonstrate and develop your social work skills, fully preparing you for employment.
+• Give the opportunity to complete a range of social work placements to demonstrate and develop social work skills, fully preparing student graduates for employment.

-• Enable graduate social workers to demonstrate fitness to practice in line with the recognized professional standards.
+• Enable graduate Social Workers to demonstrate fitness to practice in line with the recognised professional standards.

 • Produce autonomous practitioners with a focus on evidence-based practice.